- ++4.8 Rated

 There are only two types of life insurance plans: term insurance (protection plans) and investment plans.
 While Term Insurance provides pure risk coverage with a death benefit, investment plans offer protection and wealth creation.
 Let's explore the different types of life insurance plans as per your financial needs:

-Provides financial protection to your family in case of your untimely death
+These plans offer financial protection for your family after your death

-If not exited, the plan continues as a standard term policy
+If you do not exit, the plan continues as a standard term policy

-Ideal for those who want to leave a lasting legacy or ensure their family's lifelong financial protection.
+Such plans are Ideal for those who want to leave a lasting legacy

-Offers lump-sum maturity benefit on survival + death cover
+Offers a lump-sum payout on survival and death

 Encourages disciplined savings